 - There is next-to-no evidence that Organic farming methods provide more nutritious or healthier foods.

 - Organic farming uses pesticides, just like conventional farming.
 Yes they are natural, non-synthetic, pesticides.
 However yes, they can still be very harmful to humans.
 And yes, they can still be very harmful to the environment.

 - For every study that claims there is a difference in nutrient profile, there is another that claims the opposite.
 There are countless factors that come into play here, but the bottom line is that there is no concrete proof that Organic foods are safer or healthier.

-I’ve covered this topic in the past, as have many other smart people (here is another great breakdown in a 2-part series) and as mentioned I have another article coming out about meats in the future.
+I’ve covered this topic in the past, as have many other smart people (here is another great breakdown in a 2-part series) and as mentioned I have another article coming out soon specifically covering meat.
 The evidence supporting the Organic label is weak.
-People are willing to spend money on Organic foods because they are uneducated on the subject and either want to openly demonstrate their propensity for being healthy, or alternatively to demonstrate their social status and ability to waste money.
+People are willing to spend money on Organic foods because they are uneducated on the subject and feel good that they can afford the most expensive produce available.